bssw-tutorial/workshop-template/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
+#venue: "FIXME"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+#address: "FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+#country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+#language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
+#latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+#longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+#humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+#humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+#startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+#enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+#instructor: ["instructor one", "instructor two"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+#helper: ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+#email: ["first@example.org","second@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+#collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+#eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+#in_conference: false  # Event is being held as part of a larger conference, which handles registration, online connection, etc. (false or true).
+If true, venue is presumed to be the conference name
+#conference_url: "FIXME"  # URL associated with the overall conference venue.
+Only used if in_conference is true
+#code_of_conduct_url:     # URL for the applicable Code of Conduct.
+Leave empty if there isn't one.
+#code_of_conduct_report:  # URL to report violation of the Code of Conduct.
+Leave empty if there isn't one.
+#presentation_url:        # URL to the latest version of the presentation slides.
+Usually a DOI reference.
+Leave empty if there isn't one.
+#evaluation_form:         # URL for the evaluation form, typically provided by the conference organizers
-venue: "FIXME"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Supercomputing 2020 (SC20)"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "10 November 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "2:30pm-6:30pm EST"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2020-11-10      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2020-11-10        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["instructor one", "instructor two"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["David E. Bernholdt", "Anshu Dubey", "Patricia Grubel", "Rinku Gupta"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Deborah Stevens"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["first@example.org","second@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["bssw-tutorial@lists.mcs.anl.gov"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+in_conference: true  # Event is being held as part of a larger conference, which handles registration, online connection, etc. (false or true).
+If true, venue is presumed to be the conference name
+conference_url: "https://sc20.supercomputing.org/"  # URL associated with the overall conference venue.
+Only used if in_conference is true
+code_of_conduct_url: "https://sc20.supercomputing.org/attend/code-of-conduct/"   # URL for the applicable Code of Conduct.
+Leave empty if there isn't one.
+code_of_conduct_report: "https://sc20.supercomputing.org/contact-us/?topic=Code%20of%20Conduct" # URL to report violation of the Code of Conduct.
+Leave empty if there isn't one.
+presentation_url: "https://doi.org/10.6084/m9.figshare.12994376"      # URL to the latest version of the presentation slides.
+Usually a DOI reference.
+Leave empty if there isn't one.
+evaluation_form: "https://submissions.supercomputing.org/?page=Submit&id=TutorialEvaluation&site=sc20"       # URL for the evaluation form, typically provided by the conference organizers
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}